QubitPi/docker-docs/guides/reactjs/configure-github-actions/index.md

-Configure CI/CD for your React.js application
+Automate your builds with GitHub Actions

 ## Prerequisites